ignatiusfairlight/ignatiusfairlight/README.md

 ## Hi, I am Bryan (aka Ignatius Fairlight)

-I am a freelance web developer (or fullstack developer, honestly I'm not sure myself), based in Malaysia.
+I am a backend developer, based in Malaysia.

-I use Sveltekit and its libraries (e.g ShadCN-Svelte) for frontend projects and Supabase as its backend.

-Currently, I'm learning Laravel to create customizable backend for future projects/commissions.
+Currently, I'm learning Codeigniter 4 for my day job while learning Laravel and Python for some other fun projects.

 ## 🛠 Tech Stack